williamouyang/okta.github.io/_source/docs/api/resources/system_log.md

 `target.id eq ":id"`                         | Events published with a specific target id `actor.id eq ":id"`                          | Events published with a specific target id

-The 'q' parameter searches
-on all string fields for the given string and returns the results in the order of relevance.
 See [Filtering](/docs/getting_started/design_principles.html#filtering) for more information about expressions.

 **Filter Examples**